Medium/phantomjs/README.md

 slimerjs
 =========

-An NPM wrapper for [SlimerJS](http://slimerjs.org/), headless webkit with JS API.
+An NPM wrapper for [SlimerJS](http://slimerjs.org/), A scriptable browser for Web developers.

+This project is a find-and-replace of [phantomjs](/Medium/phantomjs).

 Building and Installing
 -----------------------